Death (proto-punk band)

-Death is an American rock band formed in Detroit, Michigan, in 1971 by brothers Bobby (bass, vocals), David (guitar), and Dannis Hackney (drums, percussion).
+Death is an American musical group formed in Detroit, Michigan, in 1971 by brothers Bobby (bass, vocals), David (guitar), and Dannis Hackney (drums, percussion).

-The trio initially started out as a funk group but quickly switched their style to rock after seeing concerts by the Who and Alice Cooper.
+The trio initially started as a funk group but quickly switched their style to rock after seeing concerts by the Who and Alice Cooper.
 Music critic Peter Margasak retrospectively wrote that David "pushed the group in a hard-rock direction that presaged punk, and while this certainly didn't help them find a following in the mid-70s, today it makes them look like visionaries" – David himself having been called "the visionary of the group".
-They are often recognized by many people as one of the first punk rock bands.
-The band broke up in 1977 but reformed in 2009 when the independent record label Drag City released their unreleased recordings from 1975.
+Publications such as Gawker have named them as one of the first punk rock bands.
+The band broke up in 1977, but unexpected interest in their music resulted in independent record label Drag City releasing their unreleased recordings from 1975 in 2009, and the band reforming.

 History

-Formation
+Formation (1964–1975)

-In 1964, the three young Hackney brothers (David, Bobby and Dannis) were sat down by their father to witness the Beatles' first appearance on The Ed Sullivan Show.
-The following day, David found a discarded guitar in an alley and set about learning to play.
+In 1964, the three young Hackney brothers (David, Bobby and Dannis) watched the Beatles' first appearance on The Ed Sullivan Show with their father.
+The following day, David found a discarded guitar in an alley and used it to start learning to play.
 Brothers Bobby and Dannis soon followed suit and they began playing music together.
-Later, the young trio purchased the best instruments that they could afford with the money that their mother won in a settlement.
+Later, the young trio purchased the best instruments that they could afford with the money that their mother won in a car accident settlement.

 The brothers practiced and recorded early demos in a room in the family home and performed their earliest gigs from their garage.
-Forming in 1971 and originally calling themselves Rock Fire Funk Express, guitarist David convinced his brothers to change the name of the band to Death in 1974 after their father died in an accident.
+Forming in 1971 and originally calling themselves Rock Fire Funk Express, guitarist David convinced his brothers to change the band's name to Death in 1973 after their father died in an accident.
 David wanted to change the meaning of the word: "His concept was spinning death from the negative to the positive.
 It was a hard sell", Bobby Hackney recalled in 2010.
-The name distinguished them from other all-black bands; their musical style, an innovation on an already evident musical approach in Detroit, further demarcated Death, "no doubt" the first all-black punk band and perhaps the first punk band in general.
+The name distinguished them from other all-black bands; their musical style, an innovation on an already evident musical approach in Detroit, further demarcated Death, "no doubt" the first all-black punk band.